Adrianjewell91/study_progress/README.md

 3. I have discovered a number of music rendering services - lilypond, midi, VexTab, and some music notation applications in the browser.
 They all seem to do it a little bit different, and I do not know how to fit them to my purposes.

+4. Lastly, today I worked on SQL.
+Remember that HAVING is akin to making a WHERE statement, but after you have grouped the results.
+IT's like being picky about the groups you show, after you've grouped them.

 ## 11/10

 1. I worked on a coding challenge from Ankissam.
 I won't share the solution here :).